 Experience the quiet solitude of Queensland’s pre-eminent war memorial and gain a greater understanding of Australia’s military past.

-Be among the first to explore the refreshed Anzac Square Memorial Galleries when they reopen to the public.
+Be among the first to explore the refreshed Anzac Square Memorial Galleries.

 Embark on an interactive journey from World War One to today and take time to reflect on the extraordinary true stories of Australia’s servicemen and women in the tranquil and decorated parklands.